mugraph-payments/mugraph/docs/workflow.md

 ## Assumptions

-- Mithril aggregators generate non-repudiable proofs that a transaction has been included in a valid block with enough stake validating it.
+- Mithril aggregators generate non-repudiable proofs that a transaction has been included in a valid block with sufficient stake validation.
-- [Additional assumptions to be added as the system develops]
+- [Additional assumptions will be added as the system develops]

 ## Participants